 One of the very important things you’ll also need to do during the mortgage process is secure homeowners insurance for your property.
 You might be shocked to know the amount of variables included in determining the cost of your policy (like the style of your home, it’s roof, how close you are to a fire department etc.) so it’s important to spend some time in finding a policy that you’re comfortable with and one that doesn’t break the bank.

-Like Young Alfred, Policygenius also lets you shop around between several different insurance providers and compare quotes in order to ensure you’re getting the best deal possible.
+Policygenius lets you shop around between several different insurance providers and compare quotes in order to ensure you’re getting the best deal possible.

 Policygenius also provides tons of helpful educational resources so that you can make an informed decision about what level of coverage is best for you.
 Once you’re ready to purchase an insurance policy, you can do so quickly and easily through Policygenius’ website, with their team of licensed experts there to help every step of the way.

 Buying your first home is exciting, but there’s a lot to think about before you start looking.
 Start by getting all your finances in order, and using online tools to compare mortgage rates, and manage your credit score.